tmtsoftware/csw/docs/src/main/create-component.md

 ## Constructing the Component

-In order to wire up a component with framework, developer needs to implement a `ComponentBehaviorFactory`.
-Then the factory needs to be configured in configuration file for that component.
-The `csw-framework` picks up the full path of `ComponentBehaviorFactory` from configuration file and spawn concrete component handlers while spawning the component using java reflection.
+After writing the handlers, component developer needs to wire them up with framework.
+In order to do this, developer needs to implement a `ComponentBehaviorFactory`.
+This factory should to be configured in configuration file for the component.
+The sample of configuration file is discussed next.
+The `csw-framework` then picks up the full path of `ComponentBehaviorFactory` from configuration file and spawn the component handlers using this factory as a process of booting a component.
+The factory is instantiated using java reflection.

 The sample code to implement the `ComponentBehaviorFactory` can be referred [here](https://tmtsoftware.github.io/csw-prod/framework/creating-components.html)

 ### Component Configuration (ComponentInfo)

 Component configuration contains details needed to spawn a component.
 This configuration resides in a configuration file for a particular component.
 The sample for a HCD is as follows:

 ```
 {